 ONTARIO, Oregon — At 10 a.m. on Wednesday morning, the Ontario School District emailed parents and staff to let them know that weapons had been discovered at Ontario High School.

-District officials say that a tip from a "concerned individual" led school officials to "contain" a student before they entered the building with a weapon.
+District officials say that a tip from a "concerned individual" led school officials and a student resource officer to "contain" a student before they entered the building with a handgun in their backpack.

 An initial investigation into the incident revealed that no threats were made to students or staff.